-- (1) That accounting procedures are maintained and verifiable financial reports are prepared, by or for the Nation, on a monthly basis; - (2) For access to daily operations of the Gaming Facility to appropriate Tribal officials and their accountants and assistants, who shall also have a right to verify the daily gross revenues of the Gaming Operation and income made from any Gaming Activity or other activities managed pursuant to the Management Contract; - (3) For minimum guaranteed payment to the Nation that has preference over the retirement of development and construction costs; - (4) For an agreed ceiling for the repayment of development and contraction costs; - (5) For a Contract term not to exceed five (5) years, except that, upon the request of the Nation, a contract term that exceeds five (5) years but does not exceed seven (7) years; - (6) For grounds and mechanisms for terminating such Management Contract; and - (7) That Preference will be given to Tribal members and non-member Indians in hiring of employees for the Gaming Activity.
+- 1) That accounting procedures are maintained and verifiable financial reports are prepared, by or for the Nation, on a monthly basis; - 2) For access to daily operations of the Gaming Facility to appropriate Tribal officials and their accountants and assistants, who shall also have a right to verify the daily gross revenues of the Gaming Operation and income made from any Gaming Activity or other activities managed pursuant to the Management Contract; - 3) For minimum guaranteed payment to the Nation that has preference over the retirement of development and construction costs; - 4) For an agreed ceiling for the repayment of development and contraction costs; - 5) For a Contract term not to exceed five (5) years, except that, upon the request of the Nation, a contract term that exceeds five (5) years but does not exceed seven (7) years; - 6) For grounds and mechanisms for terminating such Management Contract; and

+- 7) That Preference will be given to Tribal members and non-member Indians in hiring of employees for the Gaming Activity. - 8) That the whole agreement is subject to review and approval by National Indian Gaming Commission.